-312 Hazard Analysis - Step 3: When Is Your Ag Water System Being Used?
+333 Hazard Analysis - Step 3: When Is Your Ag Water System Being Used?

-Timing of use: Risk of leafy green contamination is closely related to when ag water is applied in the production environment.
-For this reason, requirements for ag water that is aerially applied to leafy green crops vary depending on when the water is applied (Fonseca et al., 2010; Gutierrez-Rodriquez et al., 2012, Koike et al., 2009; 2010; Moyne et al., 2011; Suslow et al., 2010; Wood et al., 2010).
+- Timing of use: Risk of leafy green contamination is closely related to when ag water is applied in the production environment.
+For this reason, requirements for ag water that is aerially applied to leafy green crops vary depending on when the water is applied (Fonseca et al., 2010; Gutierrez-Rodriquez et al., 2012, Koike et al., 2009; 2010; Moyne et al., 2011; Suslow et al., 2010; Wood et al., 2010). - A number of environmental factors, including location of the operation, and the climatic conditions of UV, relative humidity, precipitation, and temperature, may alter the appropriateness of these time-based requirements.
+Based on the most appropriate, currently available research addressing the risks related to the timing of aerial ag water application in leafy green operations, time-based requirements are generally divided as follows:

-- A number of environmental factors, including location of the operation, and the climatic conditions of UV, relative humidity, precipitation, and temperature, may alter the appropriateness of these time-based requirements.
-Based on the most appropriate, currently available research addressing the risks related to the timing of aerial ag water application in leafy green operations, time-based requirements are generally divided as follows: - 322 Within (<) 21 days of the scheduled harvest date
+343 Within (&lt;) 21 days of the scheduled harvest date 344 Greater than (&gt;) 21 days until the scheduled harvest date 345 346 Ag water from a Type A system used in overhead irrigation within (≤) 21 days of harvest must meet the performance requirements for Type A ag water systems as outlined in Tables 2A and 2B.
+347 • Untreated ag water from a Type B system that meets the performance requirements outlined in Table 21

-- Greater than (>) 21 days until the scheduled harvest date - Ag water from a Type A system used in overhead irrigation within (≤) 21 days of harvest must meet the performance requirements for Type A ag water systems as outlined in Tables 2A and 2B. - Untreated ag water from a Type B system that meets the performance requirements outlined in Table 2D may be used in aerial applications up until (>) 21 days before harvest.
+- Untreated ag water from a Type B system that meets the performance requirements outlined in Table 2D may be used in aerial applications up until (>) 21 days before harvest. - To use ag water from a Type B system in overhead irrigation within ( $\leq$ ) 21 days of the scheduled harvest date, the water must be treated to become Type A water (B $\rightarrow$ A) and demonstrated to meet the performance requirements as outlined in Table 2C.

-- To use ag water from a Type B system in overhead irrigation within (<) 21 days of the scheduled harvest 328 • date, the water must be treated to become Type A water ($B \rightarrow A$) and demonstrated to meet the 329 performance requirements as outlined in Table 2C.
-330 - TABLE 1.
-Ag Water System Uses by Application Method (for complete requirement details, see Tables 2A-331 2E) - 332
+TABLE 1.
+Ag Water System Uses by Application Method (for complete requirement details, see Tables 2A 2F)

-Application Ag water systems (possible sources) Treatment methods for use in direct contact with crop Microbial indicator Overhead applications (including irrigation, pesticide spray, aerial chemigation) applied within (<) 21 days of scheduled harvest date Type A ag water systems (closed systems including water from wells, municipalities, tertiary treated and disinfected recycled water e.g., purple valve) No treatment necessary if it can be demonstrated to meet the microbial standards. generic E. coli Treated Type B→A ag water systems with open components such as reservoirs, ponds, canals, laterals, ditches, etc. Must be treated and tested to demonstrate treatment efficacy and compliance with microbial standards. generic E. coli and total coliforms Overhead irrigation up to (>) 21 days before scheduled harvest date Germination Ground chemigation Drip irrigation Furrow irrigation Dust abatement Type A and B water systems No treatment necessary if it can be demonstrated to meet the microbial standards. generic E. coli
+Application Ag water systems (possible sources) Treatment methods for use in direct contact with crop Microbial indicator Overhead applications (including irrigation, pesticide spray, aerial chemigation) applied within (&lt;) 21 days of scheduled harvest date Type A ag water systems (closed systems including water from wells, municipalities, tertiary treated and disinfected recycled water e.g., purple valve) No treatment necessary if it can be demonstrated to meet the microbial standards. generic E. coli Treated Type B→A ag water systems with open components such as reservoirs, ponds, canals, laterals, ditches, etc. Must be treated and tested to demonstrate treatment efficacy and compliance with microbial standards. generic E. coli and total coliforms